aoneill01/Pumpkin/README.md

 # Jack-o-lantern with moving eyes

 This repository holds files that were used to make a jack-o-lantern in 2020.
-Watch a [video](https://www.youtube.com/watch?v=TUHtwH0Z4Xc).
+Watch a [video](https://www.youtube.com/watch?v=TUHtwH0Z4Xc) or read a [blog post](https://stayrelevant.globant.com/en/pumpkin-halloween/).

 ## Primary parts